Strongman

 Strongman is a competitive strength sport that tests athletes' physical strength and endurance through a variety of heavy lifts and events.
-Strongman competitions are known for their intensity, pushing athletes to their physical and mental limits.
+Strongman competitions are known for their intensity, pushing athletes to their physical limits.
 In modern strongman, athletes compete to score points based on their relative position in an event.
 An athlete who engages in the sport of strongman is also called a 'strongman'.
-They are often regarded as some of the strongest men of the world.

 Etymology

 Many sources state that strongman is a man who performs remarkable feats possessing enormous amounts of strength.
-In the 19th century, the term 'strongman' was referred to an exhibitor of strength during circus performances.
+In the 19th century, the term strongman referred to an exhibitor of strength during circus performances.